Products

 Although dogs cannot speak, they constantly communicate using their body language.
 It is critical that you understand what your dog communicates.
 If you speak ‘doggie,’ it will help you keep everyone safe.
 Often the signs of discomfort are very subtle.
 To an untrained eye, many interactions look fine while they are not fine at all.

-Sign up for The Dog Meets Baby Toddler Course.
+If you'd like to understand dog behavior so that you can keep your baby safe, join me in The Dog Meets Dog Body Language Course.
 The course demystifies dog behavior so you know what warning signs to watch for—and exactly what to do when they appear.
-To learn more about the content of the course, go HERE
+To learn more about the content of the course, go HERE.

 Exercise: